|The Frankfurt-Tipp rating:|

-On a flight to Paris, investment banker Frank (Hans-Werner Meyer) and writer Patrizia (Jessica Schwarz) cross paths.
-While Frank thinks he can make the deal of a lifetime in France, for Patrizia this flight is probably the hardest part of her life.
-For her lover Jean-Jaques, with whom the writer imagined a happy future despite his marriage, has been in a coma since a car accident.
+On a flight to Paris, the paths of investment banker Frank (Hans-Werner Meyer) and writer Patrizia (Jessica Schwarz) cross.
+While Frank believes he can close the deal of a lifetime in France, for Patrizia this flight is probably the most difficult journey of her life.
+For her lover Jean-Jaques, with whom the writer had imagined a happy future despite his marriage, has been in a coma since a car accident.
 As quickly as fate has brought the two together, as quickly they go their separate ways again.
-Patrizia meets her lover's wife Francoise (Sandrine Bonnaire) at her lover's bedside, who initially doesn't want to see her rival close to her husband.
-But only when she changes her mind and wants to involve Patrizia in the decision as to whether Jean-Jaques should be kept alive artificially, does she threaten to finally lose the ground under her feet.
-And Frank's high-altitude flight also comes to an abrupt end when the big deal breaks and he suddenly finds himself in front of a heap of rubble, both professionally and privately.
-In this difficult situation the two so different people meet again…
+At her lover's bedside, Patrizia meets his wife Francoise (Sandrine Bonnaire), who at first doesn't want to see her rival near her husband.
+But it is not until she changes her mind and wants to involve Patrizia in the decision as to whether Jean-Jaques should be kept alive artificially that she threatens to finally lose her footing.
+And Frank's flight of fancy also comes to an abrupt end when the big deal falls through and he suddenly finds himself in a heap of ruins, both professionally and privately.
+In this difficult situation, the two so different people meet again.

-In addition, the decision to completely synchronize the multilingual film is not a particularly good decision, as so much flair is lost in the scenes set in Paris.
-Surely, this decision is understandable in a certain way, as small German dramas already have a hard time in the cinema anyway and subtitles can be quite daunting for some viewers.
-But I'm sure that the audience addressed by a film like this would have been willing to accept it and would have appreciated the resulting authenticity.
+In addition, the decision to dub the multilingual film in its entirety proves not to be a particularly good decision, as a lot of flair is lost, especially in the scenes set in Paris.
+Sure, this decision is understandable in a way, as small German dramas have a hard time in cinemas anyway and subtitles can be quite off-putting for some viewers.
+However, I'm sure that the audience that is being targeted with a film like this would have definitely gone for it and appreciated the authenticity that this creates.